piyush97/divvy/README.md

 ## How to run this project locally

+### Prerequisites

+1. Git
+1. Node: any 12.x version starting with v12.0.0 or greater
+1. Yarn: See Yarn website for installation instructions
+1. A fork of the repo (for any contributions)

 ### 1. Setting up local env

 1. Create `secret.js` in the root of the project